r24zeng/blockchain/readme.md

 ### `playerID place a piece to (X, Y) on the game board`

-A player invites another player to join the game.
+A player place a piece to (X, Y) of the game.

 | Key   | Required | Type            | Description                                       |
 | ----- | -------- | --------------- | ------------------------------------------------- |